chengpei-wu/SPP_CNN/README.md

 - Demo dataset explanation

-  - The demo dataset is a mat file of 9000 networks, which includes 9 topologies, and 1000 network instances for each topology.
+  - The demo dataset is a mat file of 1000 networks form MULTI-REDDIT-12K.

   - The training label is the controllability robustness under random node-removal attacks.

   - Network sizes are randomly distributed between 300-700.

-  - All networks are directed and unweighted.
+  - All networks are undirected and unweighted.

 ## Cite